 How to introduce mindfulness to your children:

-- Make it simple and relatable: you don’t want to complicate mindfulness for kids.
-Try using techniques that will capture their growing minds, such as story-telling.
-You could also use imagery and metaphors to explain what happens during meditation.
+- Make it simple and engaging.
+You don’t want to complicate mindfulness for kids.
+Try using techniques that will naturally capture their attention – here again mindful listening is a great method.
+You can also use imagery and stories to talk about meditation.

 - Encourage communication and feedback.
 Just like adults, kids are likely to become more aware of their feelings when they meditate.
 Invite your kids to share what they’ve discovered; use this awareness for open, respectful and accepting communication.